Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Loss Landscape Near M

 The discussion above are all based on the assumption that we know exactly what the target function is.
-In general, given samples $\{(x_i, y_i)\}_{i=1}^n$, the target functions $f^*$ with $f^*(x_i) = y_i$ for each $i$ may not be unique.
-The following result investigates this problem.
-As an immediate corollary of Lemma \ref{separated branch} (given that we have Type-II separating samples for $\barw_1, ..., \barw_{m_0}$), it shows that there are in general only locally finitely many choices of target functions.
-Note that when $m_0 < m$, we are still in overparametrized regime.
+In general, given samples $\{(x_i, y_i)\}_{i=1}^n$, the target functions $f^*$ with $f^*(x_i) = \sum_{k=1}^{m_0} \bara \sigma(\barw \cdot x_i) = y_i$ for all $i$ may not be unique.
+Luckily, the following proposition guarantees the uniqueness of target function $f^*$ for a dense set of separating inputs at overparameterization.
+Thus, in general we only need to deal with one fixed target function.